James Bond 007 (1984 video game)

-James Bond 007 is horizontally scrolling shooter published in 1983 by Parker Brothers for the Atari 2600, Atari 5200, Atari 8-bit family, Commodore 64, and ColecoVision.
-It was distributed in Japan by Tsukuda Original for the SG-1000.
+James Bond 007 is a horizontally scrolling shooter published in 1984 by Parker Brothers for the Atari 2600, Atari 5200, Atari 8-bit computers, Commodore 64, and ColecoVision.
+It was developed and published in Japan by Tsukuda Original for the SG-1000 under the title 007 James Bond.
 It was the first video game based on James Bond to be given a worldwide release.

 Gameplay

 The player controls James Bond across four levels.
 The player is given a multi-purpose vehicle that acts as an automobile, a plane, and a submarine.
 The vehicle can fire shots and flare bombs, and travels from left to right as the player progresses through each level.
 The player can shoot or avoid enemies and obstacles that appear throughout the game, including boats, frogmen, helicopters, missiles, and mini-submarines.

 The game's four levels are loosely based on missions from James Bond films: